JWock82/Pynite/README.md

 * Standard Solver (https://www.standardsolver.com/)

 # What's New?
+Version 0.0.35
+* Issues with rectangular plate elements have been fixed.
+Membrane stiffness terms were being placed in the wrong location in the element's global stifness matrix.
+This bug was identical to the one that had been occuring in quadrilateral elements prior to v0.0.28.
+* Bug fix for `dz` countours for rectangular plate elements.
+The individual plate corner displacements were being mapped to the wrong corners.
+Only the `dz` contours were affected by this issue.

 Version 0.0.34
 * Bug fix for contour smoothing on rectangular plates.
 The plate results were correct, but the contours were slightly off after adding the contour smoothing feature.
 * Added rectangular meshes.
 More to come on this feature.